timlac/nexa-emotion-recognition-pipelines/README.md

 In order to make speech emotion recognition more accurate, we need to be able to segment the audio according to speaker.
 SOTA models for speaker diarization, that I have seen so far does not seem to perform adequately.
 Have tried Pyannote/speaker diarization so far, see repo nexa-transcription.

+### Specific Features of interest

+Gaze direction has been shown to be associated with "the underlying behavioral intent (approach- avoidance) communicated by an emotional expression” [2].
+Milders et al. [42] showed that the gaze direction of another person can affect your emotion recognition accuracy and the intensity by which you perceive the emotional stimuli.
+Moreover, results showed that averted gaze is a useful feature when detecting fear over happiness or anger and the exact opposite with a direct gaze.
+In addition, [34] indicated that when humans experience embarrassment, they first avert their gaze and then subsequently additional expressions occur, such as shifting eye, abnormal speech sounds, and smiling.
+(Snippet from this [paper](data/papers/Crossmodal Embeddings for Emotion Recognition.pdf))